 , welcome to Keighley Town Council website

-If an election is called, it will take place, no later than 08 February 2016 – Dated 11 November 2015
+If an election is called, it will take place not later than 5 May, 2016.

-Kirsten England, Returning Officer, Electoral Services Unit, City Hall, Bradford, Bradford, West Yorkshire, BD1 1HY
+Electoral Services Unit, City Hall, Bradford, West Yorkshire, BD1 1HY

 Our website contains a wealth of information about how we conduct our business.
 Use the A-Z feature or browse the site to find the information you are looking for.